annieliyi/bis620.2022/README.md

     dimensions via Fast Fourier Transformation (FFT) and conduct the frequency of time.

-2)  plot accelerometry data recorded in three dimensions with a time for frequency column.
+2)  plot accelerometry data recorded in three dimensions with a time or frequency column.

 ## Installation